 The Eastern coyote is firmly established in New York.
 They live in New York as an integral part of our ecosystems.
 People and coyotes can usually coexist if the natural fear of people that coyotes have is maintained.
 Pets and young children are typically most at risk.

-Below are some steps you can take to reduce/prevent coyote problems from occurring.
+Below are steps you should take to reduce and prevent coyote problems from occurring.
 For additional information see our wildlife damage control page.

 - Do not feed coyotes and discourage others from doing so (also see "Feeding Wildlife: a wrong choice").

 - Unintentional food sources attract coyotes and other wildlife and increase risks to people and pets.
 To reduce risks:

 - Make any garbage inaccessible to coyotes and other animals.

 - Eliminate availability of bird seed.
 Concentrations of birds and rodents that come to feeders can attract coyotes.
 If you see a coyote near your birdfeeder, clean up waste seed and spillage to remove the attractant.